Creature 3D: Plot

 On the day of the opening party, Ahana meets Kunal Anand, a novelist, and are attracted to each other.
 One day, a chef of Ahana's hotel is killed by that beast.
 A newly married couple staying in Ahana's hotel go for a picnic in the forest, and the man is killed by the monster while his wife gets severely injured and later recovered by authorities.
 Similar incidents then follow in which other people die.
 The chief suspect of the incidents is believed to be an animal, leading to the capture of a leopard.
 Ahana is relieved as a result, though it turns out that it was not the creature, and she doesn't know that the creature was responsible for it.
 One particular night, the beast enters Ahana's hotel.
 Upon seeing the behemoth, the people inside the hotel panic and run away, but the beast manages to kill and injure several people.
 Just when it was about to kill Ahana, Kunal managed to save her, but the beast managed to get hold of them.
-Just when it was about to make its final move, a scientist entered the scene and scared away the monster with fire.
+Just about to make its final move, a scientist entered the scene and scared away the monster with fire.
 The people realize that it is scared of fire and is, in fact, a Brahmarakshasa.
 Due to the havoc caused by it, Ahana’s hotel loses its reputation and almost goes out of business.

 There are few customers in Ahana's hotel, and she is on the verge of going bankrupt, which will result in the bank seizing the hotel.
-They meet a scientist, the same one from before, who reveals that it is a Brahmarakshasa, a man-eating demonic entity conceived through the corruption of Brahmins upon death.
+They meet a scientist, who reveals that it is a Brahmarakshasa, a man-eating demonic entity conceived through the corruption of Brahmins upon death.
 He informs them that such demons still lurk in dense forests of India, but their sightings are presumed to be sightings of UFOs.
 He suggests Ahana and Kunal leave if they wish to stay alive.
 Ahana refuses to leave the hotel, determined to fight back.